We independently select and share the products we love—and may receive a commission if you choose to buy.

 8. Ask for help when you need it

 If you have any issues or concerns with breastfeeding, get help sooner rather than later because these problems only tend to get worse with time.
 Often all that you need is a quick adjustment to your latch or positioning.
-Some moms and babies need a little more help.
+Some moms and babies need a little more help, like a nipple shield or checking for a tongue tie.
 Ask your pediatrician for recommendations for a lactation consultant.

 Got more questions about postpartum healing and the fourth trimester?
 Motherly created the perfect postpartum wellness birth class.
 Learn more about navigating this wild new world by signing up for the digital class here.